tarwn/lessthandot-hugo/blogs/content/posts/2011-04-09-observing-optimize-for-ad-hoc.md

 excerpt: |
   Optimize For Ad Hoc Workloads – Observations......

-  I’ve been watching this one particular server that has been throwing alerts for high physical memory usage from Red Gate’s SQL Monitoring tool.
+  I've been watching this one particular server that has been throwing alerts for high physical memory usage from Red Gate's SQL Monitoring tool.
 I was discussing this with a friend of mine, Clayton&hellip;
 url: /index.php/datamgmt/dbadmin/observing-optimize-for-ad-hoc/
 views:
   - 7823